 March 2, 2019 from 10:00 AM to 11:00 AM

-The first, exclusive tour of the newly renovated Armstrong-Kessler Mansion, which is Savannah’s largest historic home.
-The renewal is led by luxury hotelier, Mr. Richard C. Kessler, and the home is considered to be the country’s best example of Italian Renaissance Revival Architecture.
-It will not be open to the general public, making this tour a great excusive experience for all attendees.
-Guests will be treated to a luncheon and talk with lead architect on the project, Christian Sottile and interior designer, Chuck Chewning at the exclusive Oglethorpe Club.
-Guests will enjoy a reception in the new Italianate gardens at the Armstrong-Kessler Mansion with docent-led tours.
+This exclusive tour of the newly renovated Armstrong-Kessler Mansion, Savannah’s largest historic home, will be hosted by owner and luxury hotelier, Mr. Richard C. Kessler.
+The home, considered to be the country’s best example of Italian Renaissance Revival Architecture, will not be open to the general public, making this tour a unique experience for all attendees.
+Guests will be treated to a luncheon and talk with lead architect on the project, Christian Sottile, and interior designer, Chuck Chewning, at the historic Oglethorpe Club, one of the most prestigious private clubs in the South.
+In addition to the docent-led tours of the Armstrong-Kessler Mansion, guests will enjoy jazz entertainment at a reception in the new Italianate gardens.

 Chuck Chewning has over thirty years’ experience in luxury interior design, decorative arts, and architectural preservation.
 Today he runs his own design business, Charles H. Chewning Interiors, based in Savannah and Studio Rubelli, the interior design division of The Rubelli Group in Milan, Italy.
 Chuck received a Bachelor of Fine Arts in both Historic Preservation of Architecture and in Interior Design from The Savannah College of Art and Design.